Smartproxy

 When looking for the best headless browser options you should always consider its ability to run on low sources.
 See, you want a lightweight solution that can run in the background without miserably slowing down your precious development work.
 But at the same time, it must allow you to execute every necessary testing task.

 And as always, different headless browsers offer different possibilities.
 So be sure to familiarize yourself with the main benefits of each and understand their performance in different testing scenarios.
-Take a look at the most popular headless browsers:
+Take a look at the most popular web browsers:

 Headless Chrome